19 Best Egg Laying Chicken Breeds: With Name and Pictures

 Originating in the United States, the Ameraucana chicken is a unique egg layer known for producing blue or green eggs.

 These chickens are a crossbreed of numerous hens and wild animals.
-They are considered the chicken with the healthiest eggs.
+People consider them the chickens that produce the healthiest eggs.

-Their eggs are bluish-green, which is why they are referred to as Easter eggs.
+Their eggs are bluish-green, which is why people call them Easter eggs.
 The Ameraucana chicken is similar to Araucanas; the difference is the beards and muffs in Ameraucanas.

 They start laying eggs at around 5–6 months old and can produce up to 200–250 eggs annually.
 Ameraucana eggs weigh around 50–55 grams.